sigilante/curriculum/hsl-2022.02/lesson1.md

 ##  Preserving Values with Faces

 Unlike many procedural programming languages, a Hoon expression only knows what it has been told.
-This means that as soon as we calculate a value, it falls back into the ether.
+This means that as soon as we calculate a value, it returns and falls back into the ether.

 ```
 %-  sub  [5 1]